Medieinstitutet/fed23d-grafiska-verktyg-amorella/assets/README.md

 ## Colors

 - Every color has HEX, RGB, HSL values.
-- Are accessible as color styles in figma.
+- Are accessible as color styles in Figma.

 ### Types of colors